Skip to main content

 • Financial risk (30%)

-In financial risk, we focus on three areas; ability to service debt, currency exposure and repatriation of funds.
+In financial risk, we focus on three areas: ability to service debt, currency exposure and repatriation of funds.
 The main assessment is to forecast the revenues and costs of assets over time in order to simulate the ability of the borrower to service debt in both the short and long term.
-As part of this assessment, a sensitivity analysis is also conducted in order for us to determine how resilient the borrower is to changes in revenues and costs.
+As part of this assessment, a sensitivity analysis is also conducted for us to determine how resilient the borrower is to changes in revenues and costs.

 • Technical risk (5%)